iron-fish/ironfish/ironfish/src/migrations/data/013-wallet-2/readme.md

   1. Delete store `nullifierToNote`

 # Potential issues:
-  - What happens if we cant decrypt a note?
+  - What happens if we can't decrypt a note?
     - We drop it.
     - Probably was decrypted previously with an account that hasd been since removed.
     - Worse case they can rescan